joey121982/rust-terminal-finder/README.md

     --name (or -n) \<NAME> <br>
     --location (or -l) \<LOCATION> (OPTIONAL, if not specified, goes to default)<br>
     ^ current default is ```/home```<br>

+### NOTE: as of 0.2.1, the program uses tokio async to speed up the process.